viscovery/consense-html5/README.md

 ### Dom position structure of player and adContainer

-Below is the sample html/css layout, shown the integration of your H5 video tag platyer and conSense SDK
+Below is the sample html/css layout, shown the integration of your H5 video tag player and ConSense SDK

 <b>index.html</b>
 ```html